LennartHennigs/DIYStreamDeck/README.md

 - *Application keys* have an `application` field which opens or brings the specified application to front when the key is pressed.
 - *Action Keys* have an `action` key.
 They are used to trigger event of plugins or are needed to provide a `close_folder` action for folders
 - *Folder keys*  have an `folder` key.
 When the key is pressed it will "open" the folder and display its key definitions.
-  - 🆕 Folder can also have and `autoclose` key.
-If set to `false` a folder remains active after an action was triggered.
-(Default behavior is to close the folder after an action).

 In addition, two more keys are relevant for folders and applications:

 -  `ignore_globals": "true"` will don't ignore the global definitions and don't add them to a folder or an application.
--  `"autoclose": "false"` will keep a folder active after a key has been pressed.
+-  🆕 `"autoclose": "false"` will keep a folder active after a key has been pressed.

 Here is an example configuration file: